CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks: it opens with an explicit 'Use when' clause, lists concrete API methods and endpoints, provides rich natural trigger terms, and proactively distinguishes itself from related skills by naming them and their domains.
-The only minor note is its density, but the information is all functional and non-redundant.
+The only minor note is its density, but the information is all relevant and well-organized.

 DimensionReasoningScore